 If you look up "unbalanced diet" then you can find them online.
-(S3 boy, School one, 21 February 2019, FG Interview)

 A number of the pupils recognised that they sometimes accessed to social media to look for information on health.
 For example, a pupil from Chloe's class said: